Augmented reality: Comparison with mixed reality/virtual reality

-Augmented reality (AR) differs from virtual reality (VR) in the sense that in AR, the surrounding environment is 'real' and AR is just adding virtual objects to the real environment.
+Augmented reality (AR) differs from virtual reality (VR) in the sense that in AR, the surrounding environment is real and AR is just adding virtual objects to the real environment.
 On the other hand, in VR, the surrounding environment is completely virtual and computer generated.
 A demonstration of how AR layers objects onto the real world can be seen with augmented reality games.
 WallaMe is an augmented reality game application that allows users to hide messages in real environments, utilizing geolocation technology in order to enable users to hide messages wherever they may wish in the world.

-In a physics context, the term "interreality system" refers to a virtual reality system coupled with its real-world counterpart.
-A 2007 paper describes an interreality system comprising a real physical pendulum coupled to a pendulum that only exists in virtual reality.
-This system has two stable states of motion: a "dual reality" state in which the motion of the two pendula are uncorrelated, and a "mixed reality" state in which the pendula exhibit stable phase-locked motion, which is highly correlated.
 The use of the terms "mixed reality" and "interreality" is clearly defined in the context of physics and may be slightly different in other fields, however, it is generally seen as, "bridging the physical and virtual world".

 Recent improvements in AR and VR headsets have made the display quality, field of view, and motion tracking more accurate, which makes augmented experiences more immersive.
 Improvements in sensor calibration, lightweight optics, and wireless connectivity have also made it easier for users to move around and be comfortable.

-According to a market analysis, the global market for AR and VR headsets was valued $10.3 billion in 2024 and will be worth more than $105 billion by 2035, with a CAGR of more than 25%.
-More and more people are using these devices in gaming, healthcare, education, and industrial training because the cost of hardware is going down and the number of content ecosystems is expanding.